kosivantsov/mybible-cli-python/README.md

 On Windows you may also use `buildWindows.cmd` that automates the process.

 A folder with the executable and its dependencies will be found under `dist` subfolder.

+# Building an executable to run without Python installed

+On GNU/Linux and macOS, the script doesn't need to be built because these OSes have Python installed by default.
+On Windows with Python installed, the script can be run as is without building a separate executable.

+If you need to build a binary that will run without Python installed on your system, this can be done with `pyinstaller`.
+In this repository you'll find the a spec file that `pyinstaller` can use. `pyinstaller` is not required for the script to work, its only purpose is to compile the script into a binary.
+1. Create a new venv: `python3.12 -m venv $HOME/pyinstaller-venv`
+1. Activate the venv: `source $HOME/pyinstaller-venv/Scripts/activate` or `cd $HOME; .\pyinstaller-venv\Scripts\activate`
+1. Install `pyinstaller`: `pip3 install pyinstaller`.
+1. Go to the `mybible-cli` source directory and build the binary: `cd mybible-cli; pyinstaller mybible-cly.spec`.

+On Windows you can also use `buildWindows.cmd` (also included) which automates the process.

+A folder containing the executable and its dependencies can be found in the `dist` subfolder.